Transforming Our Beliefs about Muslims

 That’s my vision for the American Church.
 And that’s a sort of love that would change the world.

-John has almost a decade of missions experience at OMF (U.S.) as a mobilizer-data analyst-coder-teacher-writer.
+John worked 10 years at OMF (U.S.) as a mobilizer-data analyst-coder-teacher-writer.
 His passions include running, satire, coding, board games, mobilizing the American church and medium-length walks on the beach.